silvenon/generator-wbp/README.md

 ❯ cd my-webapp
 ```

-and run the generator to start scaffolding:
+and run the generator to start scaffolding and installing dependencies:

 ```sh
 ❯ yo wbp
 ```

-After the generator is done scaffolding, it will start installing dependencies; first `npm install`, then `jspm install`.

 ## Scripts